cyyeh/cyyeh/README.md

 -->

 - 🔭 I’m currently on the path to become a machine learning practitioner.
-- 🌱 I’m currently learning building reactive machine learning systems.
+- 🌱 I’m currently learning to build reactive machine learning systems using Scala, Akka and Spark.